Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 DAY 2 of Your 3-Day Itinerary Las Vegas

-On Day 2 of your Vegas 3-Day Itinerary relax, feast, let loose and have some fun – Vegas-style!
+Next up on your Vegas 3-Day Itinerary: relax and then feast, let loose and have some more fun – Vegas-style!

 Las Vegas Itinerary by JetSettingFools.com